OldKokoroz/Mac-Changer/README.md

 # Mac-Changer

+Run with sudo for not getting any errors

+Adresses that start with 11 gives error so try something different

 ## Basic

 As you understand by its name, It is written for you to understand how simple it is.